libriscv/rvscript/README.md

 Dynamic calls are string names that when invoked will call a std::function on the host side.
 An example:

 ```
-myscript.set_dynamic_call("lazy", [] (auto&) {
+Script::set_dynamic_call("lazy", [] (auto&) {
 		fmt::print("I'm not doing much, tbh.\n");
 	});
 ```
 Will assign the function to the string "lazy".
-To call this function from inside the VM we have to amend dyncalls.json in the programs/dyncalls folder, like so:
+To call this function from inside the RISC-V programs we have to amend [dyncalls.json](/programs/dyncalls/dyncalls.json) in the [dyncalls folder](/programs/dyncalls), like so:

 ```
 "lazy":      "void sys_lazy ()"
 ```
-The build system will see the JSON changed and rebuild some API files (see `programs/dyncalls/generate.py`), and it will expose the callable function `sys_lazy`:
+The build system will see the JSON changed and rebuild some API files (see [generate.py](/programs/dyncalls/generate.py)), and it will expose the callable function `sys_lazy`:

 ```
 sys_lazy();